Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 That said, we offer a few recommendations.

-• Come with an angry stomach – This food tour include a copious brunch, lunch and sweets in between.
-Believe us when we say it, you will need to pace yourself with the food and come angry.
+• Come with a hungry stomach: This food tour include a copious brunch, lunch, and sweets in between.
+Believe us when we say you will need to pace yourself with all the food.

 How to Book Your Chinatown Food Tour